billtubbs/gym-CartPole-bt-v0/README.md

 - Measurement noise
 - Reduced set of measured state variables

-The goal of building this environment was to test different control engineering and reinforcement learning methods on a problem that is more challenging than the simple cart-pole environment provided by OpenAI but still simple enough to understand and use to help us learn about the relative strengths and weaknesses of control/RL approaches.
+The goal of building this environment was to test different control engineering and reinforcement learning methods on a problem that is more challenging than the simple cart-pole environment provided by OpenAI but still simple enough to understand and help us learn about the relative strengths and weaknesses of control/RL approaches.

 ## Installation